-Today, the Class D program drives incarceration by attaching financial incentives to imprisonment.
-Although counties receive a relatively small fee for incarcerating people on behalf of the DOC, rural Kentucky counties depend on this arrangement.
-So raced to increase their carceral capacity to lock up state-sentenced people in order to earn revenue from DOC per diems.
+Despite the problems caused by this arrangement, many counties have raced to increase their carceral capacity to lock up state-sentenced people in order to earn revenue from DOC per diems.
 Since 2004, 38 counties expanded their jails, 14 counties built new jails, and four counties invested in both expansion and new jail construction.
-99 Some have explicitly expanded carceral capacity in an attempt to bring in more revenue from the DOC.
-100 As one eastern Kentucky jailer told a Vera researcher in 2019, "If you're going to build [a jail], you might as well build it to make a little revenue."
-101 However, Kentucky's decades-long incarceration boom has come with significant costs to counties.
-From 2007 to 2020, jail spending in Kentucky increased by 25 percent, adjusted for inflation, with most of the increase occurring after 2016.
-In 2020, Kentucky counties spent more than \$417 million on local jails.102
+Some have explicitly expanded carceral capacity in an attempt to bring in more revenue from the DOC.
+As one eastern Kentucky jailer told a Vera researcher in 2019, "If you're going to build [a jail], you might as well build it to make a little revenue."
+However, Kentucky's decades-long incarceration boom has come with significant costs to counties.
+From 2007 to 2020, jail spending in Kentucky increased by 25 percent, adjusted for inflation, with most Whitesburg, Kentucky.

-Whitesburg, Kentucky.
 The jail in Letcher County, where Whitesburg is located, regularly holds double the number of people as its rated capacity.
 Due to severe crowding, the jail is no longer permitted to house people for the state prison system.
-Credit: Jack Norton
+Credit: Jack Norton of the increase occurring after 2016.
+In 2020, Kentucky counties spent more than \$417 million on local jails.